Thursday, 13 December 2012

 My other thought was that I had eaten something wrong during dinner.
 I am not given to allergies, so that idea was soon dismissed.

 I then wondered about the supplements I had been taking for "strong bone and teeth" (in a manner of speaking).
-But it wasn't the first time; side effects would have surfaced long ago.
+But it wasn't the first time; so any side effect would have surfaced long ago.

 Could it be something I was dreaming about?
-I mean I had woken up with an erection in the middle of the night before and it was not because of mites, dinner nor supplements.
-It had to do with dreams - usually of old girlfriends - and the peaks and troughs of a man's testosterone levels.
-The latter is responsible for both men and boys getting a boner in the morning.
+I mean I had woken up with an erection in the middle of the night before dreaming of old girlfriends.
+I cannot help it.
+A man's testosterone levels rise and ebb throughout the night, peaking at sunrise (surprise, surprise!).
+Most men can identify with getting a a boner in the morning.
 (For the ladies this could be a godsend as they can vouch that morning boners are the best!)
-Guys don't like it much as 'doing it' with a full morning bladder can be uncomfortable.
-Yes, guys can't really pee with a boner on during sex, but with effort, they can will it in the toilet.
-Just make sure to be seated facing the wall as the blocked urethra will sprinkle pee in all directions.
-It's like jetting water at a boulder!
+Guys don't like it much as "doing it" with a full morning bladder can be uncomfortable.
+But it helps.
+(Hey, guys cannot really pee with a boner on during sex.
+But with effort, they can will it once in the can.
+Just make sure to be seated and facing the wall as the boner will sprinkle pee in all directions.
+We all know how water splays when a hose is pinched!

-So, there I was lying in bed in the middle of the night wondering why my bum should itch so much.
+So, there I was lying in bed in the middle of the night wondering why my bum itched so much!

 But that night, with a bum that itched so bad, I had to affirm that my butt wasn't bitten by any insect or parasite.
 So I turned to my girlfriend who was sleeping beside me and roused her up.